 After losing confidence in my UFT attorney, I retained a labor lawyer who negotiated a settlement

 of the case.
 I agreed to transfer to another school after a suspension without pay for a period of two months.
 For some reason, the DOE refused to accept the settlement.
+I hired a new attorney to represent me.
 After seven days of hearings

 of the hearing panel voted to terminate me on June 1, 1998.
 The minority